Ruled Laguerre minimal surfaces: Biharmonic functions carrying a family of i-circles

 \begin{proof} The idea of the proof is to extend the function first along the circles until we reach the envelope $E$ of the family, then by the double symmetry principle --- to a neighborhood of the envelope, and finally --- along the circles beyond the envelope; see Figure~\ref{figure-continuation}.

-By Lemma~\ref{l4} it follows that $F$ extends to a region bounded by certain arcs of the circles $S_q$ and $S_r$ and two pieces of the envelope $E$ for some $q,r\in I$.
-Since the family $S_t$, $t\in [q,r]$, is not a pencil it follows that at least one component $E_0$ of the envelope $E$ does not degenerate to a point.
+By Lemma~\ref{l4} it follows that $F$ extends to a region bounded by certain arcs of the circles $S_q$ and $S_r$ and \mscomm{possibly} two pieces of the envelope $E$ for some $q,r\in I$. \mscomm{This completes the proof, if $E=\emptyset$.
+Otherwise,} at least one component $E_0$ of the envelope $E$ does not degenerate to a point, because the family $S_t$, $t\in [q,r]$, is not a pencil.